bueda/ops/README.md

 methods could use a little work - it's probably a better idea to clone a git submodule and just run `python setup.py build`.

+Lastly, you can provide arbitrary Python functions that will run at the end of setup (`env.extra_setup_tasks`).
+We use this to download data files to developer machines (e.g. Lucene indices.

 ### fab restart_webserver

 Assuming your remote server has an init script for this application's process at